TobiOlajumoke/DevOps-Projects/Project_10/README.md

 This project consists of two parts:
-- Configure Nginx as a Load Balancer
+- Configure Nginx as a Load Balancers

 - Register a new domain name and configure secured connection using SSL/TLS certificates

 Your target architecture will look like this: